reflectoring/reflectoring.github.io/_posts/2020-09-16-bulkhead-with-resilience4j.md

 ### `SemaphoreBulkhead`

-`Bulkhead` exposes two metrics - the maximum number of available permissions (`resilience4j.bulkhead.max.allowed.concurrent.calls`) and the number of allowed concurrent calls (`resilience4j.bulkhead.available.concurrent.calls`).`resilience4j.bulkhead.max.allowed.concurrent.calls` is the same as `maxConcurrentCalls` that we configure on the `BulkheadConfig`.
+`Bulkhead` exposes two metrics:

+* the maximum number of available permissions (`resilience4j.bulkhead.max.allowed.concurrent.calls`), and
+* the number of allowed concurrent calls (`resilience4j.bulkhead.available.concurrent.calls`).

+The `bulkhead.available` metric is the same as `maxConcurrentCalls` that we configure on the `BulkheadConfig`.

 First, we create `BulkheadConfig`, `BulkheadRegistry`, and `Bulkhead` as usual.
 Then, we create a `MeterRegistry` and bind the `BulkheadRegistry` to it: